top of page

 Beth Higham-Edwards is a London-based percussionist.
 Contemporary music, theatre, and chamber music are her specialisms.
 Skills include tuned percussion, hand percussion, bodhran, timpani, drum kit and orchestral percussion.
 Beth is the co-recipient of the RPS ABO Salomon Prize 2021, and is on the board of trustees with the National Children's Orchestra

+Beth has performed live with bands including Alterbridge, Bring Me the Horizon, Architects, Blanco White (synths, BV, and percussion) and Fionn Regan.
 Beth has recently worked with the BBC Singers, Paraorchestra, Birmingham Contemporary Music Group, and the London Contemporary Orchestra.

 Beth is a founding member of the percussion group Beaten Track Ensemble where she performed to critical acclaim in the Tate Modern’s Alexander Calder exhibition Performing Sculpture.
 She appeared on BBC Radio 3 In Tune and Music Matters with the group.
 They have performed three times at the Wigmore Hall for their learning events in 2020-2022.